 Everything else must be supplied correct voltage and amperage from an off-shoot circuit from the "voltage regulator(s)" !

 Too again, "instruments and consoles e.t.c. that could go into a range of electrical parameter situations of voltage and amperage" that operate from some "remote" (isolated enclosed) power source such as a battery and alternator in a vehicle sometimes have at the back either different socket points for different voltages or a multi step setting switch with so marked voltages.

-Adding powerful landing lights are a huge clue, such added equipment are always installed in vehicles with their own separate voltage regulator in a completely isolated circuitry from the battery !
+Adding powerful landing lights are a huge clue, such added equipment are always installed in vehicles with their own "separate voltage regulator in a completely isolated circuitry" with the battery and alternator !